Lorti/manu.ninja/_posts/2016-12-14-lightweight-testing-of-front-end-npm-packages.md

 sharing: true
 ---

+This tutorial shows how to use npm for Front-End JavaScript and writing lightweight automated tests with Browserify, Tape and Sinon.
+It also examines transpiling it with Babel, npm hooks and using npm privately without publishing your package.

 ## Using npm for Front-End JavaScript

+A few years ago Bower was widely used for front-end package management.
+Almost everything of what makes Bower great can be done via npm, as it uses a flat dependency graph since the third version.

+<blockquote class="twitter-tweet" data-align="center"><p lang="en" dir="ltr">With NPM 3 there is no valid reason for people to keep using Bower anymore other than inertia.
+It&#39;s *good* for front-end deps now.</p>&mdash; Dan Abramov (@dan_abramov) <a href="https://twitter.com/dan_abramov/status/654406112180047872">14.
+Oktober 2015</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+npm on the other hand was initally developed for the Node.js ecosystem, not with front-end packages in mind.
+With the advent of Browserify and webpack this has changed, as we can now simply `require`{:.js} modules and use them in our front-end.

+Also you almost certainly have npm and a `package.json`{:.bash} in your existing projects, so installing bower (via npm) and creating a separate `bower.json`{:.bash} makes things more complicated.

+You will now find a complete example package, which illustrates how to use npm for front-end code and how to get started with automated tests for front-end JavaScript in a few lines of code.

 ## Simple form tracking with Google Analytics

+The examplary front-end npm package for this tutorial is a form tracker using Google Analytics.
+When setting the custom `data-event`{:.html} attribute on a form it sends an event to Google Analytics.
+The value of the attribute are the event category and event action, separated by a comma.

+### package.json
 ~~~ json
 {
   "name": "form-tracking",